ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/manage-service-instance.md

 ## Viewing information about your service instance
 {: #show-detail-service}

 You can view information about your service instances, databases, users, and nodes.
-To enable logging and monitoring, see [Sending logs to {{site.data.keyword.la_full_notm}}](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-sendlogs) and [Monitoring databases](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-monitor).
+To enable logging and monitoring, see [Logging for {{site.data.keyword.ihsdbaas_postgresql_full}}](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-sendlogs) and [Monitoring metrics for {{site.data.keyword.ihsdbaas_postgresql_full}}](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-monitor).

 ### Viewing information in the UI
 {: #webui-show-service}
+{: ui}

 1. In the {{site.data.keyword.cloud_notm}} console, click **View all** on the **Resource summary** pane, or click **Resource List** in the upper left corner, to display all your resources.
 2. Select the service instance on the **Resource list** to display the service dashboard.
-On the **Manage** page, you can see the overall information and connection information of the service instance.
+On the **Overview** page, you can see the overall information and connection information of the service instance.
 3. Select **Databases**, **Users**, and **Nodes** in the side navigation pane to view more information.

 ### Viewing information from the CLI
 {: #cli-show-service}
+{: cli}

 - [List your service instances.](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_service_instances)
 - [Show the details of your service instance.](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_service_instance)